-One focus of the Trans-NIH ME/CFS Research Working Group (WG) is to increase the quantity and quality of applications for research on the cause, diagnosis, underlying mechanisms, or treatment of ME/CFS.
+One focus of the Trans-NIH ME/CFS Research Working Group is to increase the quantity and quality of applications for research on the cause, diagnosis, underlying mechanisms, or treatment of ME/CFS.
 Investigators are strongly encouraged to consult with the Scientific/Research Contacts for the area of science for which they are planning to develop an application.
 Early contact provides an opportunity for Institute or Center staff to discuss the proposed scope and goals and to provide technical assistance, information, and guidance on the NIH application process.

-- ME/CFS Biobank
+- ME/CFS New Investigator Resources

 - NIH Research Portfolio Online Reporting Tools (RePORT)

 A website that provides access to reports, data, and analyses of NIH research activities, including information on NIH expenditures and the results of NIH supported research.

 - UK ME/CFS Biobank

 The UKMEB is the first ME/CFS-specific biobank in Europe and one of the first in the world.
 Using a rigorous and consistent set of scientific protocols, UKMEB has collected over 30,000 aliquots of blood from individuals with ME/CFS and multiple sclerosis (as well as healthy controls).
 It is supported in part by a grant from NIAID.

 The NIH NeuroBioBank is a network of brain and tissue repositories that collects and distributes human post-mortem brain tissue, including biospecimens from individuals with ME/CFS.
 The networked brain and tissue repositories distribute thousands of samples per year to the research community studying neurological, developmental, and psychiatric disorders.

 CDEs are data standards that can be used in clinical studies and clinical trials for ME/CFS.

 A database of privately and publicly funded clinical trials from around the world.